tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Swift Shot

+Once per battle, if you’ve got elven grace, and you get an extra standard action, and you use that standard action to make a ranged attack with this ammo, then the size of the die rolled to determine whether or not your elven grace triggers doesn’t increase.
+If you’re not playing a wood elf archer, your eyes probably glazed over two clauses back.

+---

 #### Twin

 When you attack with twin ammunition, a second projectile materializes out of the first and targets the same or a different enemy.
 Make a free action basic ranged attack for it with a +8 attack bonus instead of your normal bonus (champion: +12; epic: +16).